KSDunne/statement_beauty/README.md

 ### Epics

+1. Fully functioning home page
+2. Database and admin setup
+3. Register page and form
+4. Login page and form
+5. Home page that looks different when logged in
+6. Blog that has different capabilities when logged in compared to when not logged in
+7. Log out page
+8. About page

 ### User stories

 - As a website user, I can:

-1. Understand the purpose of this website quickly, so that I can stay interested and use the website to its full capability
+1. Understand the purpose of this website quickly, so that I can stay interested and use the website to its full capability (Part of epic 1)
-2. Navigate easily, so that I use all the capabilities of the website
+2. Navigate easily, so that I use all the capabilities of the website (Part of epic 1)
-3. View a list of blogs that this site contains, so that I can find the posts I am interested in
+3. View a list of blogs that this site contains, so that I can find the posts I am interested in (Part of epic 1)
-4. View the date a blog post was created, so that it is obvious which blogs are recent
+4. View the date a blog post was created, so that it is obvious which blogs are recent (Part of epic 1)
-5. View the number of likes on blogs, so that it's easy to see which ones are popular
+5. View the number of likes on blogs, so that it's easy to see which ones are popular (Part of epic 1)
-6. Click on a blog post of interest that will then send the user to the login page, so that they can log in if not already logged in
+6. Click on a blog post of interest that will then send the user to the login page, so that they can log in if not already logged in (Part of epic 4)
-7. Register for an account, so that they can avail of the services offered to members
+7. Register for an account, so that they can avail of the services offered to members (Part of epic 3)
-8. Navigate to an about page, so that the user can view the overall mission statement of the website
+8. Navigate to an about page, so that the user can view the overall mission statement of the website (Part of epic 8)

 - As logged in website user, I can:

-1. Like and unlike blog posts, so that I can show other users which posts are interesting
+1. Like and unlike blog posts, so that I can show other users which posts are interesting (Part of epic 6)
-2. Comment on blog posts, so that I can give my opinion and feel lots of interactivity with the website
+2. Comment on blog posts, so that I can give my opinion and feel lots of interactivity with the website (Part of epic 2 and 6)
-3. Read other users comments, so that I feel connected to a community
+3. Read other users comments, so that I feel connected to a community (Part of epic 6)
-4. Edit comments I made, so that I feel in control of the content I add to the website
+4. Edit comments I made, so that I feel in control of the content I add to the website (Part of epic 2 and 6)
-5. Delete my comments, so that I do not have to leave comments on the website forever
+5. Delete my comments, so that I do not have to leave comments on the website forever (Part of epic 2 and 6)
-6. Logout from the website, so that when I'm finished on the website, my comments are protected from editing by other computer users
+6. Logout from the website, so that when I'm finished on the website, my comments are protected from editing by other computer users (Part of epic 5 and 7)

 ## Features